unm-digital-history/campus-history/essays/maxwell-museum/index.md

 [^note4]: "Throwback Thursday.
 Maxwell Exhibitions: Yer Dialege!
 Kuna Women's Art," Maxwell Museum of Anthropology, June 10, 2021, https://maxwellmuseum.unm.edu/maxwell-at-home/maxwell-history/throwback-thursday-maxwell-exhibitions-yer-dailege-kuna-women%E2%80%99s-art.

-{% include scrollybox/bg.html height="220" image-url="images/abqjournal-kuna.jpg" pre-box-space = "100vh" font-size = "250%" line-height = "150%" box-content=' "Mola-making is an important part of a woman's life, not just a leisure activity.
-A great deal of time is spent making molas.
-Women sew while visiting, traveling, listening in village meetings or sitting by themselves.
-Young girls are encouraged to learn to sew as early as they seem interested, which may be at age 3 or 4." ' %}
+INSERT SCROLLY BOX

 ### The Fetish Carvers of Zuni, 1991

 *The Fetish Carvers of Zuni* exhibition, which opened in February of 1991, highlighted the artists of Zuni (A:Shiwi) and their iconic and beautiful sculpture work, known as fetishes.
-Objects of protection, fetishes are hand carved from stone, shell, and sometimes even in-organic material (like old surfboards or layers of compressed paint called Fordite).{% include figure.html class="img-right" width="33%" caption="An early outline of the exhibition."
+Objects of protection, fetishes are hand carved from stone, shell, and sometimes even in-organic material (like old surfboards or layers of compressed paint called Fordite). {% include figure.html class="img-right" width="33%" caption="An early outline of the exhibition."